Husk Cherry, Goldie, organic seeds

 Sowing

-Sow indoors 7-8 weeks before setting out, in February-March for cool green houses and in March April for outdoors!
-These small seeds must be sown very shallowly and must not be allowed to dry out during germination which is ab.
-2-3 weeks, preferably at a temperature of 27°C. A cool period during germination can often get sluggish seeds going.
+Sow indoors 7-8 weeks before setting out, in February-March for cool greenhouses and in March April for outdoors.
+These small seeds must be sown very shallowly and must not be allowed to dry out during germination, which is about 2-3 weeks, preferably at a temperature of 27°C. A cool period during germination can often get sluggish seeds going.

-Let the plants stand in a light airy place and after sprouting preferably at a temperature of 18°C. After getting a few real leaves the sprouts should be planted in pots.
+Let the plants stand in a light airy place and after sprouting, at a temperature of about 18°C. After getting a few real leaves the sprouts should be planted in pots.
 The temperature can now be lowered further.
 Temper the plants successively before setting out.
-Do not set the plants outdoors before the risk of nightly frost is over and the nightly temperature keeps above 7°C!
-Plant them a little deeper then they were in the pots and never allow them to dry out.
-Husk berry get roots on the stems if they are allowed to get under the soil so overgrown plants can be planted lying with just the top above the earth.
-However, tomatillos which have been sown and set out too early often get disturbed while growing and that causes lanky plants and a bad crop of tomatoes.
-Do not hurry too much with your sowing if you do not have a really good "nursery".
+Do not set the plants outdoors before the risk of nightly frost is over and the nightly temperature keeps above 7°C. Plant them a little deeper than in the pots and never allow them to dry out.
+Husk berry get roots on the stems if they are allowed to get under the soil, and overgrown plants can be planted lying with just the tip above the earth.

 Spacing